instantlinux/docker-tools/k8s/README.md

 * Non-default namespace with its own service account (full permissions within namespace, limited read-only in kube-system namespaces)
 * Helm with tiller
-* Sekret with encryption
+* Sekret with encryption (to keep credentials in local git repo)
 * Encryption for internal etcd
 * Flannel networking
 * ingress-nginx
 * Letsencrypt certs (TODO)

 Resource yaml files are in standard k8s format, parameterized by simple environment-variable substitution.
+Helm is provided only to enable access to published helm charts; resources herein are defined using the Kubernetes-native API syntax.

 ### Requirements and cost